Description

 'Volatility is a statistical measure of the dispersion of returns for a given security or market index.
 Volatility can either be measured by using the standard deviation or variance between returns from that same security or market index.
 Commonly, the higher the volatility, the riskier the security.
 In the securities markets, volatility is often associated with big swings in either direction.
 For example, when the stock market rises and falls more than one percent over a sustained period of time, it is called a 'volatile' market.'

-• Looking at the volatility of 55.1% in the last 5 years of JD.com, we see it is relatively higher, thus worse in comparison to the benchmark SPY (20.9%)
+• Looking at the 30 days standard deviation of 55.8% in the last 5 years of JD.com, we see it is relatively higher, thus worse in comparison to the benchmark SPY (20.9%)

-• During the last 3 years, the volatility is 60.3%, which is higher, thus worse than the value of 17.5% from the benchmark.
+• During the last 3 years, the historical 30 days volatility is 60.7%, which is higher, thus worse than the value of 17.5% from the benchmark.

 DownVol:

-• Looking at the downside deviation of 35.2% in the last 5 years of JD.com, we see it is relatively greater, thus worse in comparison to the benchmark SPY (14.9%)
+• Looking at downside volatility in of 38.6% in the period of the last 3 years, we see it is relatively higher, thus worse in comparison to SPY (12.2%).

 Sharpe: